Marc-Bernard-Tools/MBT-Transport-Request/README.md

 # MBT Transport Request

-The Ultimate Enhancement for Displaying Transport Requests in SAP GUI
+The ultimate enhancement for displaying of transport requests in SAP GUI

 ### EVERYTHING IS VERY MUCH IN PROGRESS HERE
 ### WE SUGGEST TO WAIT UNTIL THE OFFICIAL LAUNCH